 Choosing the right dealer is as important as choosing the right hot tub.
 You want to purchase your hot tub from a dealer that is honest, sells a high quality hot tub, has been in business for a while, and has a solid warranty.
 Anything less could spell disappointment.

 The best way to judge a good dealer is to talk to some of their customers.
-Ask the dealer for permission to contact a few of their customers to discuss with them their experience.
+Ask the dealer for permission to contact a few of their customers to discuss their experience.
 When you visit other dealers, ask them about the last dealer you just visited, about the hot tubs that their competition carries that you’ve already visited.
 More than likely, they’ll bring up some interesting points that you’ll want to verify.

 Glossary of Terms (For the Hot Tub Beginner)